Women's rights in Saudi Arabia: Male guardianship

 The absurdity of the guardianship system, according to Huwaider, is shown by what would happen if she tried to remarry: "I would have to get the permission of my son."

-The Saudi government has approved international and domestic declarations regarding women's rights and insists that there is no law of male guardianship.
+The Saudi government has approved international and domestic declarations regarding women's rights, and insists that there is no law of male guardianship.
 Officially, it maintains that international agreements are applied in the courts.
 International organizations and NGOs, on the other hand, are skeptical: "The Saudi government is saying one thing to the United Nations Human Rights Council in Geneva but doing another thing inside the Kingdom," said Sarah Leah Whitson, Middle East director at Human Rights Watch.
 Saudi interlocutors told a UN investigator that international agreements carry little to no weight in Saudi courts.

 In 2017, when the Kingdom was elected to the UN women's rights commission, several human rights organizations disapproved of the decision.
 UN Watch director Hillel Neuer called the decision "absurd" and compared it to "making an arsonist into the town fire chief".
 Swedish foreign minister Margot Wallström said that Saudi Arabia "ought to be [there] to learn something about women".

-In May 2017, King had passed an order allowing women to obtain government services such as education and health care without the need of permission from a guardian.
+In May 2017, the King passed an order allowing women to obtain government services such as education and health care without the permission of a guardian.

-In 2019, Saudi Arabia took new measures that allow women to travel abroad without needing permission.
+In 2019, Saudi Arabia adopted new measures allowing women to travel abroad without needing permission.
 In August 2019, a royal decree was published in the Saudi official gazette Umm al-Qura that would allow Saudi women over 21 to travel abroad without permission from a male guardian.
 Several other liberalizing measures were also included in the decree; however, it is unclear whether these measures have officially come into force.

 In April 2020, HRW reported that a number of Saudi women using pseudonyms on Twitter had stated demands for the abolition of the male guardianship system and sexual harassment.
-The rights organization cited that women complained that any attempt to flee abuse was not possible.
+The rights organization quoted the women as stating that any attempt to flee abuse was not possible.
 Women fleeing abuse can still be arrested and forcibly returned to family members.

-On 16 August 2022, a female Saudi Arabian university student was sentenced to 34 years in prison for following and retweeting dissidents and activists on Twitter.
+On 16 August 2022, a female Saudi Arabian university student was sentenced to 34 years in prison for following and retweeting dissident and activists on Twitter.

-On 31 August 2022, a viral online footage from an orphanage in Khamis Mushait showed Saudi security forces, including some wearing civilian clothes, chasing and attacking women with tasers, belts and sticks.
-The footage lead to a national and global outcry prompting the Saudi Public Prosecution to opening an investigation into the incident.
-A research by European Saudi Organisation for Human Rights has found that protests at similar facilities have led to harsh prison sentences for those involved.
+On 31 August 2022, a viral online footage from an orphanage in Khamis Mushait showed Saudi security forces, including some wearing civilian clothes, chasing and attacking women with tasers, belts, and sticks.
+The footage sparked a national and global outcry, prompting the Saudi Public Prosecution to open an investigation into the incident.
+Research by the European Saudi Organisation for Human Rights has found that protests at similar facilities have led to harsh prison sentences for those involved.